-The SAG must ensure that the Event Organiser has the appropriate Insurance Cover - Public Liability of £5m is sometimes acceptable, but more commonly cover is set at £10m.
-It is not thought that there is any other insurance cover necessary for this type of event for the organiser, although some events, such as club rides, may require that cyclists maintain their own liability insurance cover for bodily injury or property damage in order to participate.
+The SAG must ensure that the event organiser maintains appropriate insurance cover - Public Liability of £5m is sometimes acceptable, but more commonly, cover of £10m is required.
+It is not thought that there is any other insurance cover necessary for this type of event for the organiser, although some events, such as club rides, may require that cyclists maintain their own Public Liability insurance cover to participate.